ThomasVuNguyen/comfyWeb/docusarus/my-website/docs/First setup.md

 Congrats!
 Your Pi is Comfy-ready.

+Plug in your Raspberry Pi and move onto the next step.

 ***Note: If you already have a Raspberry Pi with known SSH credentials, skip this step***

 # FAQ